nayanraj210401/ecommerce-rest-api/README.md

 This document provides an overview of the REST API services available in the E-commerce application.
 The API is designed to handle various operations related to orders, authentication, payments, and products.

+## Microservices Architecture

+The e-commerce application has been decomposed into smaller, independent services.
+Each service is responsible for a specific domain and can be developed, deployed, and scaled independently.
+The services communicate with each other using RESTful APIs and are registered with a service discovery tool (Eureka) for dynamic discovery and load balancing.

+### Services

+- **OrderService**: Manages operations related to customer orders.
+- **AuthService**: Handles user authentication and registration processes.
+- **PaymentService**: Manages payment processing and related operations.
+- **ProductService**: Manages operations related to products.

+### Service Discovery

+The application uses Eureka for service discovery.
+Each service registers itself with the Eureka server, and other services can discover and communicate with them dynamically.
+The Eureka server is configured in the `docker-compose.yml` file.

+### Load Balancing

+The application uses a load balancer to distribute requests among multiple instances of a service, ensuring high availability and fault tolerance.
+The load balancer is configured in the `docker-compose.yml` file.

 ## API Services

 ### OrderService